Hydro Flask Vs. Ozark Trail Water Bottles – Which is Best?!

 Both Ozark Trail and Hydro Flask claim to keep water cold for hours so I decided to do my own casual water temperature test between the two water bottles to see if there was a big difference in performance.

-I used an instant-read thermometer to record the starting temperature in each bottle of ice water.
+To record the temperatures, I used an instant-read thermometer in each bottle of ice water.
 Then I put the lids on and placed both water bottles outside in the sun for the day.
 I recorded the temperature inside the water bottles throughout the next 24 hours.

 - Ozark Trail: 36°